kitchen floating shelves

 New row of tiles

-Tim hung a temorary piece of wood where the shelf would be to help guide where to tile.
+Tim hung a temporary piece of wood where the shelf would be to help guide where to tile.
 He was then able to put in a new row of tiles that would eventually be grouted against the shelf.

 Step Three: Paint the Wall and Ceiling

 Since the cabinet went all the way to the ceiling, once it was removed we were left with a bare patch that needed to be sand painted then primed and painted.
 The walls were also ready to be primed and painted after they were patched.
 I chose Sherwin Williams alabaster for the walls, trim and cabinets.
 This wall continues into the family room that is also SW alabaster, my favorite white!
-You can read more about all my favorite paint colors here: https://lizzydesignsblog.com/my-favorite-paint-colors-sherwin-williams/
+You can read more about all my favorite paint colors here.

 Sand painting the ceiling